bredelings/BAli-Phy/benchmarks/coalescent-history.md

 recurring instructions and remains unexplained.
 Raw measurements and hashes are in `benchmarks/coalescent-runs.tsv`.

+## Runtime AST result

+Fresh warmed measurements reproduce the Runtime AST regression with byte-identical logs and trees.
+From `bed6443e` to the completed Variant2 endpoint, fixed startup falls by 0.622B instructions, but recurring work rises 8.3%.
+The direct `std::variant` to Variant2 boundary accounts for 1.9%; using `std::variant` still leaves a 6.3% recurring regression.

+Retired-instruction profiles show nearly unchanged absolute work in the main incremental-evaluation and invalidation routines.
+The added work is in runtime value plumbing: operation argument lookup, object casts, expression copy/destruction, and register-reference traversal.
+Repeated pair-field extraction in the historical coalescent sort comparator is one concrete hotspot; `2ce355ee` also removes it by storing detached times before sorting.
+The casts are below the variant: runtime heap objects share the `ObjectValue` alternative, so a same-API outer representation does not remove them.
+Hardware counters show more branches and cache accesses but similar miss rates, so the regression is primarily extra work.  `Runtime::Exp` and the old `expression_ref` are both 16 bytes; their containing closures are both 80 bytes.

+A same-API `std::variant` experiment on current code reduces recurring instructions by 2.4%, but three interleaved N=50 runs average 66.118B cycles and 12.229s task time, versus 64.204B and 11.869s for Variant2.
+The replacement is about 3% slower despite retiring fewer instructions.
+A manual tagged union would duplicate copy, move, destruction, visitation, and serialization logic for 18 alternatives without evidence that dispatch is the dominant remaining cost, so it is not introduced.

 ## Slowdowns to investigate

 - Edge-contingency API-only boundary: a same-trace 1.0% recurring increase;